Halloween: The Curse of Michael Myers: Plot

-Tommy and Loomis go to the sanitarium where Loomis confronts Wynn, who reveals that the Smith's Grove staff have been studying the power of Thorn through DNA experiments to learn how to control it.
-Steven is implied to be the successful result of in vitro fertilization to clone Michael's pure evil.
-Wynn wants Loomis to join in on his conspiracy, as he was the first to see the evil inside Michael.
+Tommy and Loomis go to the sanitarium where Loomis confronts Wynn, who insinuates that the Smith's Grove staff have been studying pure evil to learn how to control it; Steven is implied to be the successful result of this.
+Wynn wants Loomis to join him, as he was the first to recognize the power of Michael's evil.
 Loomis refuses and is knocked out by a doctor.
 Meanwhile, Tommy frees Kara as Michael pursues them through the sanitarium.
-They find Wynn and his team, who are about to perform a medical procedure on Danny and Steven.
-Michael suddenly appears and turns against the cult, killing them all.
+They watch as Wynn and his team prepare for a surgical procedure before Michael suddenly appears and turns against the cult, killing them all.

-Tommy and Kara rescue the kids as Michael chases them into a laboratory containing fetuses from Wynn's failed experiments.
+Tommy and Kara rescue the kids as Michael chases them into a laboratory containing fetuses from Wynn's failed experiments to clone Michael's DNA.
 Tommy injects Michael with corrosive liquid and beats him unconscious with a lead pipe.
-Tommy, Kara, and the children leave Smith's Grove while Loomis stays behind to take care of some business.
+Tommy, Kara, and the children leave Smith's Grove while Loomis stays behind, stating he has "some business to attend to."
 Inside, Michael's mask lies alone on the lab floor as Loomis screams in the background, leaving their fates unknown.

-Producer's Cut ending

-After being abducted, Kara awakens strapped to an altar.
-Wynn conducts a ceremony witnessed by the cult, which is composed of several Haddonfield residents.
-Michael is to kill Steven, who is his biological child as a result of raping Jamie, after which Danny will become the new Thorn bearer and begin his own killing spree by sacrificing Kara.
-Tommy intervenes and uses runes of light to stop Michael in his tracks as Loomis helps Kara and the children escape.
-After the others leave, Loomis returns to the sanitarium where he finds what appears to be Michael lying on the ground.
-Upon removing the mask, however, he discovers that Michael switched clothes with Wynn and escaped.
-Wynn passes on the role of Michael's guardian to Loomis, who screams in despair upon seeing the Thorn symbol appear on his wrist.